bittorf/measure_time-to-first-byte_TTFB/README.md

 # Question:

-when measuring the time for generating an answer of a remote appserver:
+how to measure the time my appserver needs to generate an answer:

-_how much internal time does my application server need from
+_how much internal time does my application server needs from
- getting the request till outputting the first answer
+ getting the http-request till outputting the first answer byte,
- byte, regardless of the network conditions we do not control?_
+ regardless of the network conditions we do not control?_

 # TLDR! final conclusion